aguegu/ch583/extra/README.md

 `extra/EVT` is the `UTF-8` encoded source files from `EVT`(which most of the text files are in GBK).

-Since WCH ch581/ch582/ch583 share the same datasheets and official EVT examples, this repo should be fine for WCH ch58x series.
+Since WCH ch581/ch582/ch583 share the same datasheets and official EVT examples, this repo should work fine on all of them.

 1. Setup Toolchains